menopause and ocular migraine

 Before an ocular migraine occurs, it is common to see blind spots (scotoma) in your central eyesight.
 Once the ocular migraine strikes, it is characterized by flashing or shimmering lights in both eyes that slowly expand outward from one area of the eyes and can be accompanied by black spots, stars, or zigzagging lines.
 These visual disturbances can make it difficult to drive, read, or write.
 The entire episode is called an aura.

-The cause of ocular migraines is uncertain, although they tend to run in families and have been linked to changing levels of estrogen, such as occurs during perimenopause and menopause, pregnancy, and use of oral contraceptives or hormone replacement therapy.
+The exact cause of ocular migraines is not fully understood, but they are strongly associated with changes in brain activity and blood flow, and are often influenced by fluctuations in estrogen, although they tend to run in families and have been linked to changing levels of estrogen, such as occurs during perimenopause and menopause, pregnancy, and use of oral contraceptives or hormone replacement therapy.
 These visual disturbances usually last about 10 to 30 minutes and then go away without any lingering effects.

 If an ocular migraine does occur with headache, you may also experience